HadrienGardeur/web-speech-recommended-voices/README.md

   * It's completely unusable on Android since it returns an empty list of voices, which makes it impossible to use with Web Speech API.
   * On iOS/iPadOS, all browsers are currently forced to use Safari as their engine, which means that Edge behaves exactly like Safari Mobile.

+### iOS and iPadOS

+* Both OS come with the same set of pre-loaded voices and downloadable voices than macOS.
+* For an unknown reason, some pre-loaded voices are also listed twice but provide the same audio output.
+* Settings seem to hint at the ability to define a default voice per language (which would be excellent) but this is ruined by the fact that Safari marks all voices as being the default one.
+* All browsers need to run on the system webview which means that they're just a shell on top of Safari Mobile rather than truly different browsers.
+* This situation could change due to the Digital Market Act in Europe, forcing Apple to change its policy on third-party browsers and webviews.

+### macOS

+* macOS provides an extensive list of voices across 45 languages, both pre-loaded or downloadable.
+* The highest quality voices are probably the ones available for Siri, but they're unfortunately unavailable through the Web Speech API.
+* At the other end of the spectrum, Apple had the unfortunate idea of pre-loading a large range of low quality and weird voices such as the Eloquence (8 voices) and Effects (15 voices) voice packs.
+* The existence of these voices alone is a good reason to filter voices available to macOS users and highlight the ones recommended on this repo.
+* Unlike other platforms/OS, macOS decided to localize voice names.
+This wouldn't be an issue if `voiceURI` could be used as a reliable identifier for voices, but that's not the case.
+* The way voice names are localized is very inconsistent across browsers:
+	* some pre-loaded voices are simply displayed using a first name ("Thomas")
+	* but if you install a higher quality version, you end up with something different:
+		* on Safari, the lower and higher quality versions are simply displayed usting the first name twice
+		* on newer versions of Chrome and Edge, both voice names become "First name (language (country)" where the language and the country are localized based on system settings
+		* while on Firefox (and older versions of Chrome/edge), only the higher quality versions of the voice name changes to "First name (quality)" where quality is also localized based on system settings
+	* downloaded voices also end up with the same inconsistent naming/localization
+* This approach makes it very difficult to identify voices on macOS and adds a lot of complexity to this project.
+Without this issue on macOS, there wouldn't be a need to document alternate names.
+* Even with alternate names, this can be partially hit and miss due to these inconsistencies:
+	* in French the medium quality voices are labeled as "premium" while this refers to the highest quality voices in English
+	* in its current state, this repo only documents localizations for five languages

 ### Safari

+* For better or for worse, Safari's behaviour is mostly consistent between its desktop and mobile versions.
 * All voices return `true` for `default` in Safari, which makes it impossible to detect and select the system/user default.
+* Downloadable voices (all platforms) or higher quality variants of pre-loaded voices (mobile) do not show up in the list returned by the Web Speech API, making them unusable outside of native apps.

+## Windows

+* [Microsoft provides a very helpful page](https://support.microsoft.com/en-us/windows/appendix-a-supported-languages-and-voices-4486e345-7730-53da-fcfe-55cc64300f01), listing all voices available across Windows 10 and 11 for a total of 98 voices.
+* Natural voices provide a far better experience but they require an up-to-date version of Windows 11 and need to be downloaded.
+* Microsoft has been slow to add these natural voices to Windows 11 overall.
+Until fairly recently, only US voices (3 voices) were available.
+The list is now a little longer (23 voices) but remains far behind what they offer through Edge (250+ voices).